RicardoHS/ricardohs.github.io/content/notes.md

  - <a class="notes-item" href="javascript:;" data-file="content/notes/03-shaders-1.md">How to start learning shaders from a programmer perspective</a>
  - <a class="notes-item" href="javascript:;" data-file="content/notes/04-shaders-2.md">Easily create your standalone setup to develop shaders with Three.js</a>
+ - <a class="notes-item" href="javascript:;" data-file="content/notes/05-shaders-3.md">Understanding the smoothstep function in GLSL</a>